Return to State, Quantum, Quantum mechanics

 Quantum state is the state of a quantum mechanical system given by a vector in the underlying Hilbert space.

-Quantum states can be divided into pure or mixed quantum states.
-Pure quantum states are represented as a vector in a Hilbert space.
-Mixed states are statistical mixtures of pure states and cannot be represented as vectors on that Hilbert space, and instead are represented as density matrices.
+Quantum states are either pure or mixed, and have several possible representations.
+Pure quantum states are commonly represented as a vector in a Hilbert space.
+Mixed states are statistical mixtures of pure states and cannot be represented as vectors on that Hilbert space, and instead are commonly represented as density matrices.

-Common examples of quantum states are the wave functions describing the position and momentum degrees of freedom, finite-dimensional vectors describing the spin degree of freedom such as the singlet, and states describing many-body quantum systems in a Fock space.
+Common examples of quantum states are the wave functions describing position and momentum, finite-dimensional vectors describing spin such as the singlet, and states describing many-body quantum systems in a Fock space.

 Cloud Monk is Retired ( for now).
 Buddha with you. © 2025 and Beginningless Time - Present Moment - Three Times: The Buddhas or Fair Use.
 Disclaimers